aex1994/dwproject/README.md

     df['quartername'] = 'Q' + df['quarter'].astype(str)
     ```
 4. After all the imputations are done, all other rows that still have a missing value will be dropped from the dataset.

-5. Final casting of proper data types to all the columns of the dataframe:
+5. Final casting of proper data types to all the columns of the dataframe.
 6. Summarizes the transformation showing how many rows were dropped and the data type of each column.

 ![transform1](img/transform1.png)